ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

   }
 ```

-The operations performed may be anything that is defined and allowable by the API.
+This method may be convienent in the case where the template has multiple `<ckeditor>`
+components on it.

-Note that the Angular `editor1` template variable may also be accessed with an
+Also the Angular `editor1` template variable may also be accessed with an
 `@ViewChild`-decorated variable declaration.

-The method in the example, however,
-will be preferable in the case where there is more than one `<ckeditor>` element on
-the page.
-Also, if the `<ckeditor>` element is inside an `*ngIf` structure the `@ViewChild`
-declared variable may be inadvertently undefined.
+Regardless of the method by which it is obtained, the resulting `editor` object may
+be used as documented by the API.

 ## Implementing an Upload Adapter in an Angular Application